Welcome to the podcast of the Ludseaters for Friday, the 26th of September, 2025.

 I mean, he did put quite a lot of pressure on.

-He removed them and put his own pick in there, sort of make sure it happened, and then lent on Bondy to some degree to sort of make sure it happens, you know, before the statue of statute of limitations is up.
+And then lent on Bondi to some degree to sort of make sure it happens, you know, before the Statute of Limitations is up.

-Um but the other thing to sort of talk about is whether this is sort of just kind of the beginning again.
+But the other thing to sort of talk about is whether this is sort of just kind of the beginning again, whether he will go after Adam Skiff and Letitia Schiff, Letitia James, and a number of other people.

 Hillary Clinton.

-Why isn't she in jail?
+Why is she in jail?

-With is this him truly now beginning to do it.
+Is this him truly now beginning to...

-He's called Obama a traitor, he said Obama committing treason, right?
+He said Obama are committing treason, right?

-Okay, well why is he still free?
+Okay, well, why is he still free?

-Um is this Trump now finally, after his promises all the way back in 2016 to drain the swamp, he's actually draining the swamp now.
+Is this Trump now finally, after his promises all the way back in 2016 to drain the swamp?

 He's actually beginning to drain the swamp.